Skip to menu Skip to content Skip to footer

 A role as a nutrition adviser is an incredibly rewarding food science career.
 You’ll get to see your achievements first-hand as people become happier, healthier and more confident as a result of your advice and expertise.

-If you’re looking to begin a career as a nutrition adviser, the best start for you might be to study UQ’s Bachelor of Science (Food Science and Nutrition major).
+Start your journey to becoming a nutrition adviser by studying UQ's Bachelor of Science (Food Science and Nutrition major).

 Food technologist